leighad/fancy-cat-finder/README.md

 # FancyCatFinderProject

-Welcome to the Fancy Cat Finder gem!
+Welcome to the Fancy Cat Finder!
+This gem is a command line interface that allows you to view fancy cats and learn more about any cat.
+You can also get a random fancy cat fact to boost your cat knowledge.

 TODO: Delete this and the following text, and describe your gem.
     In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/fancy_cat_finder_project`.
 To experiment with that code, run `bin/console` for an interactive prompt.